Strata-Tech/Strata-Tech/README.md

 ### Hi , I'm Vincent  👋

-## I'm a passionate Data Science , A.I. enthusiast based in Singapore 🇸🇬.
+## I'm passionate about Data Science , A.I. and Machine Learning.I am based in Singapore 🇸🇬.
 This is the place where I open source stuff and make things happen.
 I am currently working on something cool!

-- 🌱 I’m currently learning and relearning everything 🤖
+- 🌱 I’m currently learning and relearning everything everyday! 🤖
-- 👯 I’m looking to solve various business problems.
+- 👯 I’m looking to solve various business problems and implement automation initiatives.

 <h3 align="left">Connect with me:</h3>